EU Funding Instruments and Programmes

 Programme for the Competitiveness of Enterprises and SMEs (COSME)

-With a budget of € 2.3 billion for the period 2014-2020, COSME will focus its financing on projects strengthening the competitiveness and sustainability of the Union’s enterprises, particularly SMEs.
-The Programme aims at reducing the administrative and regulatory burden on SMEs by creating a business-friendly environment.
+COSME focuses its financing on projects strengthening the competitiveness and sustainability of the Union’s enterprises, particularly SMEs.
+The Programme aims to reduce the administrative and regulatory burden on SMEs by creating a business-friendly environment.
 It also supports businesses to be competitive by encouraging them to adopt new business models and innovative practices.
 This complements actions in areas with high growth potential such as the tourism sector.

 For funding opportunities under COSME please consult: